Manufacturer of Architectural Signage

 In 1987, Steel Art Company made perhaps its largest step forward by purchasing its first abrasive water jet machine.
 In one fell swoop, the 13 operating band-saws became a thing of the past.
 Not only did the water jet handle all of the regular cutting jobs,it allowed Stew and John to experiment with cutting materials such as granite, glass, and even marble.
 Soon they were showing off their amazing samples to architects, designers and local sign companies in order to create a demand—and that they certainly did.

 In recognition of their potential capacity with the water jet technology, John and Stew made the decision in 1989 to transform Steel Art Company from a sign company and installer, to a manufacturer for the sign industry.
 It was then that the Steel Art Company, Inc., as we know it today, was born.
 This entire change of approach meant that Steel Art would need to expand its reach nationally.
-This, they realized, would require the services of an eminently qualified sales director to market Steel Art’s name and products throughout the country.
-The man they were looking for arrived that year: Charlie Blanchard.

 As the name Steel Art became more well known around the country, the company became a preferred vendor for associations such as the World Sign Association (WSA) and the Texas Sign Association (TSA), and franchises such as ASI Sign Systems.
 Through our partnerships with these associations and our growing customer base, Steel Art began growing exponentially.